Hotel Bulwar ****, Toruń

 Half-timbered beams

-The original Prussian beams now mark the ceilings in front of the elevators and form the structure of the impressive garden bar at the hotel.
-The former loophole windows on the second and third floors now serve as decorative elements in the staircase and some of the rooms.
+Original Prussian beams now mark the ceilings in front of the elevators and form the structure of the impressive garden bar.
+The former firing openings on the second and third floors have been preserved as decorative elements in the staircase and some guest rooms.

 Unique